jofas/blog/content/002-first-time-running/index.md

 My hurting ego, very much displeased with my performance, was unable to subdue my state of exuberance.
 Nevertheless, like everything else the feeling didn't last.
-After a nice shower the high was gone.
+After a prolonged shower the high was gone.
 The calmness stayed a little longer, the whole evening in fact.
 But without the high, my body made me aware of what I had done.
 While I expected discomfort in certain spots&mdash;most notably my feet, which